priyaP22/shopping-api-backend-go/README.md

 # Apply all Kubernetes configurations from k8s directory
 kubectl apply -f k8s/

-# Set environment variable for the deployment
+# Set environment variable for the deployment if you are using codespace
 kubectl set env deployment/shopping-api-backend-go CODESPACE_NAME=$CODESPACE_NAME

 # Forward the service port to local machine